ncsa/Delta_doc/docs/source/user_guide/accessing.rst

 The primary methods for logging into Delta are:

-#. :ref:`direct_access` - Most common login method for users.
+- :ref:`direct_access` - Most common login method for users.
-#. :ref:`openondemand` - Simplest login method, requiring only a web browser.
+- :ref:`openondemand` - Simplest login method, requiring only a web browser.
 Good for verifying that your account is working.
-#. :ref:`vs_code`
+- :ref:`VS Code <vs-remote-ssh>`

 .. _direct_access: